 The manual is designed as a template which can be edited to ensure the information is relevant to each context in which an audit is being delivered (e.g. if an HEI opts to deliver an audit with its own students acting as auditors), and can be downloaded here.

 Host student manual

-This manual outlines the role host students are expected to play in supporting the delivery of the audit by the visiting student auditors.
+This manual outlines the role host students can play in supporting the delivery of the audit by the visiting student auditors.
 Host students are also provided with details of the schedule of the audit week and also the reporting requirements which will be fulfilled by the visiting auditors following completion of the audit.

 As with the visiting student auditor manual, this resource is provided as an editable template which can be adapted to the individual context of audits delivered outside of the Erasmus+ funded project.
 The template manual can be downloaded here.